gameticharles/matrix_utils/README.md

 - Matrix norms: Methods for calculating matrix norms, such as L1, L2 (Euclidean), and infinity norms.
 - Determine the properties of a matrix.
 - From the matrix, row and columns of the matrix are iterables and also iterate on every element.
+- Supports vectors, complex numbers and complex vectors with most of the basic functionalities and operations.

 ## TODO